mithril-security/aicert/README.md

 ### Step 1: Preparing project source repository

-You will need to place all the files needed to train your model into one repository, hosted either by GitHub or Hugging Face.
-This can be a private or public repository.
+We will place all the files needed to train our model into [one GitHub repository](https://github.com/mithril-security/AICert-example).
+This could be a private or public repository, but in our case is public.

 **This repository should include:**
-+ A requirements.txt file with all dependencies needed
++ A **requirements.txt** file with all dependencies needed
-+ A script file (main.py by default) which will be executed by AICert
++ A script file (**src/main.py** by default) which will be executed by AICert
-+ The inputs required to complete training, such as the dataset or the base model will be fine-tuned.
++ The **inputs** required to complete training, such as the **dataset** or the **base model** to be fine-tuned.
 These can alternatively be downloaded from a URL specified in the AICert config file.

+You can place your input files wherever you like in your GitHub repo.

+The whole repo will be moved to a `/workspace/src` folder within our Docker container at runtime and can be accessed in your `main.py` script within this folder.

 **The GitHub repo file structure for our example is as follows:**